-No direct, indirect or running costs borne by the Beneficiary in the framework of the implementation of a Twinning project can be financed by the project's budget.
-Moreover, the

-Beneficiary shall ensure with own resources that adequate facilities for professional use are available for the Member State experts and in particular for the RTA and his/her assistant(s).
+No direct, indirect or running costs borne by the Partner country in the framework of the implementation of a Twinning project can be financed by the project's budget.
+Moreover, the Partner country shall ensure with own resources that adequate facilities for professional use are available for the Member State experts and in particular for the RTA and his/her assistant(s).